 The app also lets you customize your call settings by introducing sidetone functionality, which makes it easier for you to hear your own voice during a call.
 If none of these features interest you, the Jabra Sound+ is worth a periodic download because it’s required in order to receive firmware updates to your headset.
 It’s available across devices, and all features are supported on iOS and Android.

-The Jabra Elite 45h use Bluetooth 5.0 firmware and maintain a reliable, stable connection so long as you remain within the 10-meter wireless range.
+The Jabra Elite 45h uses Bluetooth 5.0 firmware and maintains a reliable, stable connection so long as you remain within the 10-meter wireless range.
 During my review period, connection errors only occurred when I was using Bluetooth multipoint, which never worked properly.
 If I was playing music on my laptop, and had the headset connected to my phone for incoming text notifications, music playback never paused to alert me to an incoming text or email.
 I was, however, alerted to an incoming call.

 Learn more: Bluetooth codecs 101